 So begins an imaginary journey from the city to the sea.
 From factories to farmlands, freeways to the forest, each new landscape is explored through stunning illustrations and poetic text from this award-winning picture-book creator.”

-This is a quiet and contemplative book.
+A River by Marc Martin is a quiet and contemplative book.
 Full of soft and colorful graphics that impart an air of wonderment from page to page.
 It follows the imagining of a child sitting at their drawing desk looking out their window at the world beyond them.
 Traveling from window to window is a long winding river.
-The child begins to imagine themselves aboard a small ship traveling the currents of the river place to place, all while they remain safe in the bosom of their home.
+The child begins to imagine themselves aboard a small ship traveling the currents of the river from place to place, all while they remain safe in the bosom of their home.
 The river journey is long and wild.
 It goes through cities, farms, factories, hills, and valleys.
 It travels over waterfalls and down into the neverending darkness of the ocean at night.
-Once the adventure is done, the child comes back to himself and is sitting back at their drawing table in the dark, the river always there snaking from window to the other having had a fantastic adventure indeed.
+Once the adventure is done, the child comes back to himself and is sitting back at their drawing table in the dark, the river always there snaking from one window to the other having had a fantastic adventure indeed.

-Although this is a picture book, the beauty of it is that all of us, adult and children alike, have sat at a desk longly gazing out the window and wondering what journey is before them.
+Although this is a picture book, the beauty of it is that all of us, adults and children alike, have sat at a desk longly gazing out the window and wondering what journey is before them.
 The same can be true of planes, or oceans.
 Adventures abound even though we are stuck inside looking out the window.
 We can all relate to this brave heart in a child.

 About the Author